 If you make this recipe, let me know what you think by ★ star rating it and leaving a comment below.

 - 15 oz can of cannellini beans , drained and rinsed

 - 1 flax egg (1 TB flax meal & 3 TB water – let sit 10 mins before using)

 - ½ cup gluten free bread crumbs (can use regular if not gluten free)

 - ½ teaspoon pepper

 - ½ teaspoon garlic powder

 - olive or coconut oil for frying

-While balls are baking, make the ranch dipping sauce by adding all the ingredients to a high speed blender until smooth.
+- While balls are baking, make the ranch dipping sauce by adding all the ingredients to a high-speed blender and mix until smooth.